-In 1990, Van White returned to his hometown (he attended Number 50 and 22 Schools as a child) to work as a Monroe County Assistant District Attorney.
-In 1994, Van left the District Attorney's Office to serve as Mayor William A. Johnson's Special Counsel on Crime and Violence Initiatives.
-In his role as the City's “Crime Czar,” White did everything from close down drug houses to start original youth violence prevention and intervention programming like Late Night Basketball, Teen Court and Pathways to Peace.
-Long after Van left City Hall, these groundbreaking programs continue to positively impact area schoolchildren.
+In 1994, Mr. White left the District Attorney's Office to serve as the City of Rochester's Special Counsel on Crime and Violence Initiatives.
+In his role as the City's “Crime Czar,” Mr. White was the Mayor's principal adviser on comprehensive crime prevention and control strategies.
+In that position he did everything from close down drug houses to start ground breaking youth violence prevention and intervention programming like Late Night Basketball, Teen Court and Pathways to Peace.

-After leaving City Hall, Mr. White opened up his own private law firm where he began specializing in cases involving school safety issues -- the most significant of which was Givens v.
+After leaving City Hall, Mr. White opened his own private law firm where he began specializing in cases involving school safety issues -- the most significant of which was Givens v.
 RCSD.
-That case (involving the only student killed on City School District property) redefined the legal responsibilities of school districts when it comes to school safety.
+The successful verdict in the Givens case, involving the only student killed on City School District property, redefined the legal responsibilities of school districts as it pertains to school safety.

 However, in 2006, believing that greater change was possible by working within the system, Mr. White ran a successful campaign for a vacant seat on the City of Rochester School Board.
 Since being sworn in January 2007, he has served as an effective change agent in the areas of school safety, graduation rates, truancy, lead poisoning, and addressing racial disparities in special educational placement and out of school suspensions.